Degree thesis topics - Exp. Plant Ecology

 Contact: Nora Köhn (nora.koehn@uni-greifswald.de)

 Introduction: To reduce greenhouse gas emissions, soil degradation and soil subsidence of drained peatlands, rewetting of these sites is urgently needed.
 An important question for farmers and society is how to keep these areas productive - especially for Mecklenburg-Western Pomerania, rich in fen sites.
-Paludiculture, as the productive use of wet and rewetted peatlands for example with the cultivation of suitable plants, is a promising solution.

-Near Neukalen, a cattail (Typha spp.) field of approx. 8 ha was established in 2019, to investigate the cultivation of large-scale paludiculture on a rewetted peatland.
-The initial focus was to answer questions about e.g. the feasibility, economics, and biomass quality of cattail in the first years after establishment.
-Since 2022, a new project Paludi-PROGRESS (“Paludiculture in practice: Optimisation of cattail and reed cultures”) is testing and further developing the cultivation of cattail as a new permanent crop.
-Methods: In the first vegetation period, 80 plots were already established and vegetation surveys took place over the following years (2020-2023).
-In the 2024 vegetation period, we want to continue to monitor the development of the target species and its accompanying vegetation in the fifth year by assessing e.g. plant height, species composition and plant cover.
-Furthermore, we want to identify which influence environmental factors, such as the water table level, have.
-The data for the thesis will be collected during several days of fieldwork on the experimental field near Neukalen.
+Methods: In the first vegetation period, 80 plots were already established and vegetation surveys took place over the following years (2020-2024).
+In the vegetation period of 2025, we want to continue to monitor the development of the target species and its accompanying vegetation in the sixth year by assessing e.g. plant height, species composition and plant cover.
+Furthermore, we want to identify the influence of environmental factors, such as the water table level, and mowing intensity on cattail plants.
+The data for the thesis will be collected during several days of fieldwork on the experimental field near Neukalen (first two weeks in July).
 Species knowledge of wetland plants is beneficial, but can also be acquired during the data collection.

 Using historic and experimental data to predict future changes in leaf and flower phenology in trees of current and future generations.
 (BA/MA))